 Speaking and gesturing to other characters is permitted, but only on one’s turn.
 These should be brief utterances or expressions that can be conveyed in under 10 seconds.
 There are skills and magic which may override this rule.

 Typically, this is move and attack, cast a spell, use some item, or render aid to a wounded ally.
 However, actions might include unusual deeds such as “grab the idol from the pedestal” or “crank down the drawbridge.”
 These non-hostile actions do offer the potential of a contest.
-Should any other character or monster intend to take the same action that would result in a contest, then player or GM will interrupt by stating that he or she also has the same intent.
-Despite a later initiative, those who intend to take the same action, assuming movement is available, will enter a contest to “grab the idol” or “open/close the door” which will be decided a final determination of the round.
+Should any other character or monster intend to take the same action that would result in a contest, then the player (or NPC) would announce that intent.
+The GM will decide if the distance permits interference.
+Despite a later initiative, those who intend to take the same action, assuming movement is available, will enter a contest to “grab the idol” or “open/close the door” which will be decided as the final determination of the round.
 However, those details will be explained later.

 All actions fall into one of the following categories, which will be detailed later:

-* An action must be taken at the time of one’s turn.
-There is no mechanic for holding an action until later, unless choosing at the ready, which has limits and will be discussed later.
+An action must be taken at the time of one’s turn.
+There is no generic method for holding an action until later; however, there are skills that permit this special delay.

 As a reminder, the distance a character or monster is permitted to move on one’s turn is listed on the character sheet and possibly modified by armor.
 When using a map, each hex is five feet.Reactions